-Dr. Lin: Yeah.
-A lot of the problems that people have with dairy is actually … Obviously, there’s lactose intolerance, which is what we have in milk, and a small amount in yogurt.
-But then, the casein proteins, this is actually, due to having pasteurized, homogenized dairy that’s taken away from its natural sources, we have proteins that our bodies don’t recognize.
+Dr. Lin: A lot of the problems that people have with dairy is actually [casein intolerance].
+Obviously, there’s lactose intolerance, which is what we have in milk, and a small amount in yogurt.
+But then there’s the casein proteins; this is actually due to having pasteurized, homogenized dairy that’s taken away from its natural sources, we have proteins that our bodies don’t recognize.

-If you have a casein intolerance, so if you get a bit of a rash, or you feel a bit bloated, or a little bit sick after dairy, it might be a casein reaction.
-Certain people, when you’re introducing dairy, I suggest trying ghee first, because it’s got the least amount of these allergic factors.
+If you get a bit of a rash, or you feel a bit bloated, or a little bit sick after dairy, it might be a casein reaction.
+With certain people, when you’re introducing dairy, I suggest trying ghee first, because it’s got the least amount of these allergic factors.
 But it’s always got to be well-sourced.
-The other … For people that do tolerate dairy, ghee and butter can be a great addition to a meal, but you’ve got to know where it’s come from.
+For people that do tolerate dairy, ghee and butter can be a great addition to a meal, but you’ve got to know where it’s come from.

 There is a variety of ways you can fill these nutrient capabilities, as long as you understand all the different factors.
-Think about, you can do it, but it’s about understanding, firstly.
+Think about how you can do it, but it’s about understanding, firstly.
 If we don’t know this, there’s no way we can solve the problem.